 In all honesty, no substituting anything here.
 You really do need the full combo of grain free flours to get the choux just right.

 This choux pastry to make the donuts is very lightly sweetened (and fairly bland solo), think just a couple tablespoons.
 But this is really to accommodate for the glaze or topping of choice.
-So to sweeten the keto choux pastry itself you can use anything from Swerve, xylitol and Pyure (at half the amount).
+So to sweeten the keto choux pastry itself you can use anything from erythritol (Lakanto is my fav here), allulose and xylitol (non-corn though to avoid tummy troubles!) .
 So you’ve got options.

 And if just grain free, coconut sugar is your best bet here.
 And of course, raw sugar works great too.

-If you’re opting for the chocolate glaze, which comes highly recommended, your best options are Swerve or xylitol (same amounts).
-They’re roughly 1-to-1 in sweetness to sugar (and you need the ‘bulk’ here guys!).
-But they must be powdered.
+If you’re opting for the chocolate glaze, which comes highly recommended, you can use any of the sweeteners from above- but they must be powdered.

 So get your blender out, make sure it’s completely dry, and process your sweetener of choice until powdered.
 Just make sure you wait a few moments for the dust to settle before opening the blender or food processor.

-Or you can always grab a bag of Powdered Swerve (i.e. confectioner’s).
+Or you can always grab a bag of Powdered Lakanto (just keep in mind its twice as sweet).

 And if using xylitol, make sure to be careful if you have a pup around the house, as it’s highly toxic to the little guys! 🐕